-We believe that irreversible small molecules have the potential to address the key limitations of existing reversible therapeutics and treat diseases where targeted therapies are not yet approved.
-Leveraging our extensive experience developing irreversible drugs and irreversible binding chemistry expertise, we built our proprietary FUSION™ System to enable the design and development of novel irreversible, small molecule therapies against high-value genetic drivers of cancer.
+We believe that covalent small molecules have the potential to address the key limitations of existing non-covalent therapeutics and treat diseases where targeted therapies are not yet approved.
+Leveraging our extensive experience developing covalent drugs and covalent binding chemistry expertise, we built our proprietary FUSION™ System to enable the design and development of novel covalent, small molecule therapies against high-value genetic drivers of cancer.
 Our FUSION™ System discovery platform encompasses:

 Fig. 2.
 The Biomea FUSION™ System

 We leverage unique scaffold designs based on crystal structure analysis with our team’s deep experience in covalent small molecule drug development.
 The Biomea Fusion team members were involved in creating some of the most exciting compounds in commercial use today.
 Top of the list is PCI-32765, an covalent inhibitor of BTK, which achieves precise target inhibition with a benign safety profile.
 This compound is commercially available as IMBRUVICA with over $6B of yearly sales and a label that shows overall survival benefits.

 We also apply rigorous safety assessments as an integral part of our compound selection processes.
 We use standard receptor screening tools as well as in-vivo single and ascending dosages with multiple schedules to ensure our compounds are safe in all dosing and usage circumstances.
 We strive to provide patient-friendly and targeted solutions to address complex diseases.
 Particularly in oncology, many existing therapies often use aggressive toxins in the hope of controlling the spread of the disease which leads to a myriad of side effects.
 We aim to laser focus on the target and to do so with incredibly effective compounds that have been preclinically tested and shown to have relative benign safety profiles.